SumoLogic-Labs/sumologic-rfsync/doc/01_sumologic/readme.md

 ![Step02](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step2.png "Add Collector")

     3. There are two types of collectors: hosted and installed.

        We will choose installed for the 1st collector

 ![Step03](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step3.png "Choose Type - Installed")

-    4. The installed collector needs to have the software runninbg on the host you choose.
+    4. The installed collector needs to have the software running on the host you choose.

        Please pick the right OS type to install the right package.

 ![Step04](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step4.png "Select Installation Package")

     5. The installed collector needs to establish connection to sumologic.

        We want to create an access key for this collector.

 ![Step05](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step5.png "Navigate to Access Key")

-    6. Create a name for the key you will use.
+    6. Create a name for the key.

        If only for Recorded Future, then a suggestion for the name of the key: recordedfuture

        This will have a accesskey ID and the access key string.

-Save both strings as we will use this in our installation process.
+       SAVE BOTH strings as we will use this in our installation process.

 ![Step06](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step6.png "Access Key Details")